Exercises – Short Day#

 We are given the numbers \(z_1=1+i\sqrt{3}\,\), \(z_2=-1+i\sqrt{3}\,\), \(z_3=-1-i\sqrt{3}\,\), and \(z_4=1-i\sqrt{3}\,\).

-Draw \(z_1\), \(z_2\), \(z_3\), and \(z_4\) in the complex plane and state the rectangular coordinates of the numbers.
+Draw \(z_1\), \(z_2\), \(z_3\), and \(z_4\) in the complex plane and state their rectangular coordinates.

 Compute the moduli (also known as the absolute values) of \(z_1\), \(z_2\), \(z_3\), and \(z_4\).
 Conclude that the four numbers are located on a circle centred at \(0\).
 What is the radius of this circle?

-Determine the principal arguments of \(z_1\), \(z_2\), \(z_3\), and \(z_4\) and state the polar coordinates of the numbers.
+Determine the principal arguments of \(z_1\), \(z_2\), \(z_3\), and \(z_4\) and state their polar coordinates.

 Hint